-The degree of implementation shows a slight growth compared to the 7% quoted in the previous report issued in April 2015 (1st Status Implementation report (3)) and a delay in comparison with the target Implementation Milestone for realisation of the RSRD function according to the TAF TSI Master Plan (1), 2015.
+The degree of implementation shows a consolidated growth compared to the 30% quoted in the previous report issued in June 2016 (3rd Status Implementation report (3)).
+Nevertheless, the delay persist in comparison with the target Implementation Milestone for realisation of the RSRD function according to the TAF TSI Master Plan (1), 2015.
 However, this does not mean that no company has implemented this function, since only the average data is displayed on the map.
-Indeed, more than 34 European companies have already in place this functionality through the RSRD2 tool.
+Indeed, 57 European companies out of 74 companies responding the survey declared to have this functionality in place realised with the RSRD2 tool.
+Therefore, taking as reference population only the companies participating in the reporting the level of fulfilment reaches 81%.

 4.1.5.
-Implementation status in 2nd half of 2015 for Train Running Information Function
+Implementation status in 1st half of 2016 for Train Running Information Function

-In order to have a better view of the real situation about the implementation of the Train Running Information Function the 2nd half of 2015, the implementation data will be shown in different maps for Railway Undertakings and Infrastructure Managers:
+In order to have a better view of the real situation about the implementation of the Train Running Information Function in the 1st half 2016, the implementation data will be shown in different maps for Railway Undertakings and Infrastructure Managers: